 - Heat a very large wok then add the glutinous rice flour, cook in medium heat until toasted (it should be light brown in colour) while continuously mixing.
 Turn heat off, set aside ½ cup of the toasted glutinous rice flour this will be used for dusting.

-- Remove pandan leaves from the coconut cream mixture then gently add the toasted rice flour, continue to mix in low heat until it becomes really thick, by 5 minutes it would resemble a dough, continue folding while cooking to cook evenly, do this process for around 30 minutes.
+- Remove pandan leaves from the coconut milk mixture then gently add the toasted rice flour, continue to mix in low heat until it becomes really thick, by 5 minutes it would resemble a dough, continue folding while cooking to cook evenly, do this process for around 30 minutes.